cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 .. highlight:: console

-1. Stop all Flows, Services, and other Programs in all your applications.
+1. Stop all flows, services, and other programs in all your applications.

 #.
 Stop all CDAP processes::